dcastil/tailwind-merge/README.md

 Because the function is under the `fill` key, it will only get called for classes which start with `fill-`.
 Also, the function only gets passed the part of the class name which comes after `fill-`, this way you can use the same function in multiple class groups. tailwind-merge exports its own [validators](#validators), so you don't need to recreate them.

-You can use am empty string (`''`) as a class part if you want to indicate that the preceding part was the end.
+You can use an empty string (`''`) as a class part if you want to indicate that the preceding part was the end.
 This is useful for defining elements which are marked as `DEFAULT` in the Tailwind config.

 ```ts
 // ↓ Resolves to filter and filter-none